AbriCS/Team-Profile-Generator/README.md

 When a user clicks on an email address in the HTML then the default email program opens and populates the TO field of the email with the address.

-When a user click on the GitHub username then that GitHub profile opens in a new tab.
+When a user clicks on the GitHub username then that GitHub profile opens in a new tab.

 When the user starts the application then they are prompted to enter the team manager’s name, employee ID, email address, and office number.